alexgoldsmith/ice-playground/src/novella/ch_1.md

 "Yo, Jay, what's up brother?"

 "I just got buzzed by a flier.
-Right overhead.
+Flew right overhead in a restricted zone in broad daylight.
 Heading north on Roman Avenue.
 Think I could borrow a netter?"

 "Yeah, I can send one your way.
-ETA about five minutes."
+Did you catch the manufacturer?."

+"Autonomous Delivery Drones."

+"Those assholes.
+You are in luck though, their security department is in shambles.
+They've been hit by four zero-day exploits already this month.
+I guess it is about to be five."
+I can see Zee's trademark self-satisfied smirk through the phone.

+"The Netter will be there in five", Zee tells me.
+"Try not to break it."

 I thank him and disconnect the call.
 I pull my coat tight around me and keep walking.